T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 3 Red and Blue Teaming.md

 #### [Threathunting Academy: Evasion](https://www.threathuntingacademy.com/_files/ugd/e2ffba_bfc880fd1068411baf62cd7b05d92ebf.pdf)
-This training is a is a practical training program that combines offensive and defensive cybersecurity techniques to teach advanced evasion methods.
+This training is a practical training program that combines offensive and defensive cybersecurity techniques to teach advanced evasion methods.
 Through hands-on labs, participants will learn how adversaries operate and how to counter their tactics effectively.

 ##### Cost